Beef cattle: Cattle maintenance

-Cattle handlers are expected to maintain a low stress environment for their herds, involving constant safety, health, comfort, nourishment and humane handling.
+Cattle handlers are expected to maintain a low-stress environment for their herds, involving constant safety, health, comfort, nourishment and humane handling.
 According to the Canadian National Farm Animal Care Council, beef cattle must have access to shelter from extreme weather, safe handling and equipment, veterinary care and humane slaughter.

 If an animal is infected or suspected to have an illness, it is the responsibility of the owners to report it immediately to a practicing veterinarian for either treatment or euthanasia.
 Depending on a multitude of factors (season, type of production system, stocking density, etc.), illness and disease can spread quickly through the herd from animal to animal.
 Owners are expected to monitor their cattle's condition regularly for early detection and treatment, as some cattle illnesses can threaten both cattle and human health (known as zoonotic) as witnessed with Mad cow disease and Tuberculosis.

 On average, cattle will consume 1.4 to 4% of their body weight daily.
-There are a range of types of feed available for these animals.
-The standard text in the United States, Nutrient Requirements of Beef Cattle, has been through eight editions over at least seventy years.
-The 1996 seventh edition substituted the concept of metabolizeable protein for the sixth edition's crude protein.
+There is a range of types of feed available for these animals.
+The standard text in the United States, Nutrient Requirements of Beef Cattle, has been through eight editions over at least 70 years ago.
+The 1996 seventh edition substituted the concept of metabolizable protein for the sixth edition's crude protein.
 In the 20th century, Canadian practice followed the American guidance.
 Already in 1970, the Food and Drug Administration was regulating pharmaceutical supplements in beef cattle feed such as hormones and prophylactic antibiotics.

-Some animals live on pasture their entire lives and therefore only experience fresh grass, these are typically cow-calf operations in more tropical climates.
+Some animals live on pasture their entire lives and therefore only experience fresh grass; these are typically cow-calf operations in more tropical climates.
 Backgrounded calves and feedlot animals tend to have different diets that contain more grain than the pasture type.
-Grain is more expensive than pasture but the animals grow faster with the higher protein levels.
+Grain is more expensive than pasture, but the animals grow faster with the higher protein levels.
 Since cattle are herbivores and need roughage in their diet, silage, hay and/or haylage are all viable feed options.

-Despite this 3/4th of the 32 pounds (14.52 kg) of feed cattle consume each day will be corn.
-Cattle weighing 1000 lbs. will drink an average of 41 L a day, and approximately 82 L in hot weather.
+Despite this, 3/4th of the 32 pounds (14.52 kg) of feed cattle consume each day will be corn.
+Cattle weighing 1,000 lbs. will drink an average of 41 L a day, and approximately 82 L in hot weather.
 They need a constant supply of good quality feed and potable water according to the 5 Freedoms of Animal Welfare.

-Most Beef cattle are finished in feedlots.
+Most beef cattle are finished in feedlots.
 The first feedlots were constructed in the early 1950s.
-Some of these feedlots grew so large they warranted a new designation, "Concentrated Animal Feeding Operation" (CAFO).
+Some of these feedlots grew so large that they warranted a new designation, "Concentrated Animal Feeding Operation" (CAFO).
 Most American beef cattle spend the last half of their lives in a CAFO.